Yves242/ptm-for-ngvalentino/README.md

 # Peer Tutoring - Computer Science

-Hello `<name>`, welcome to your repository for free computer science tutoring sessions!
+Hello Nicole Valentino, welcome to your repository for free computer science tutoring sessions!
 This space is designed to provide resources, code samples, and additional support to help you excel in your computer science studies.

 This repository will also function as the central hub for all our forthcoming peer sessions, should you choose to schedule additional sessions with me in the future.